The Best Crêpe Pancakes

 This pancake batter is perfect for stuffing with all sorts of diced fruit, chocolate, or nuts.
 Or, since the pancakes are so thin and soft, you can use them as a breakfast wrap and roll up your favourite toppings for a decadent and hearty pancake breakfast!

-I have been making The Best Soft and Thin Pancakes for years!
-Even before we had any children.
-It is the perfect pancake in my, (and my family’s), opinion.
-I love pancakes, but I do not love the traditional, thick, pancakes that seem to sit in your stomach like a stone.
-These pancakes are halfway between a crêpe and a pancake.
+I have been making these crêpe pancakes for years!
+They are halfway between a crêpe and a pancake.
 Since they are thinner, the edges crisp up slightly giving them an amazing flavour and texture!
 My kids having been requesting these on repeat for years!

 Storage

-Pancakes are a great breakfast that you can make ahead of time and store away for a quick homemade meal later!
+Pancakes are a great breakfast that you can make ahead of time and store away for a quick homemade breakfast any day of the week.

 Fridge

-• Place the pancakes in an airtight container, or on a plate covered in plastic wrap.
+- Place the pancakes in an airtight container, or covered completely in plastic wrap.

 Freezer

-Soft and thin pancakes freeze extremely well.
-This is my favourite way to store a big batch of pancakes to enjoy all throughout the week.
+Crêpe pancakes freeze extremely well.
+This is my favourite way to store a big batch to enjoy all throughout the week.

-• Place the pancakes in a single layer on a baking sheet and freeze for 1 hour.
+- Place in a single layer on a baking sheet and freeze for 1 hour.

-• Place the pancakes in an airtight container or in a freezer bag.
+- Place in an airtight container or freezer bag.

-• To reheat these pancakes, you can remove the amount you need and pop them in a toaster, toaster oven, or in the microwave, until heated through.
+- To reheat these pancakes, pop them directly in a toaster, toaster oven, or in the microwave, until heated through.

 These pancakes are best served fresh and warm with a generous drizzle of real maple syrup on top.